 I believe the mission initiatives are very well published and reinforced throughout the time you are at Xavier.
 Great communication then constant reinforcement are the keys to success.
-There is tremendous alignment and integration of the Jesuit/Catholic mission and identity in all aspects of University life with intentionality to communicate this throughout campus

 There is tremendous alignment and integration of the Jesuit/Catholic mission and identity in all aspects of University life with intentionality to communicate this throughout campus.
 There is open access to faculty, staff, Board members who can clearly articulate these missions in a constant manner that forms the foundation for campus-wide understanding of why we are here.
 There are opportunities to practice and "live out" Xavier's mission initiatives in academic and social environments